 We have developed our system with the leading scientists in the field of HRV and, on advice, we have limited ourselves to only a few parameters.

-It would be possible to integrate a wealth of additional HRV measurement parameters into the ANS Analysis, but the question arises whether more parameters also add value to the interpretation of heart rate variability.
+It would be possible to integrate a wealth of additional HRV measurement parameters into the VNS analysis, but the question arises whether more parameters also add value to the interpretation of heart rate variability.